 Final Thoughts on Commingling of Funds

-As a small business owner, it’s easy to get into the habit of treating your business as your life because that’s usually how it feels.
+As a business owner, it’s easy to get into the habit of treating your business as your life because that’s usually how it feels.
 It’s not always easy to draw the line between your personal life and your business.

 However, your finances require a hard line.
 Don’t let your LLC filing go to the wayside.
 Take the time to put together a process that helps maintain that level of separation between yourself and your business.